The work of the Friedensmal Foundation

 In 1998, the idea of building theFriedensmals (monument) was born in an artists head.
-It was not meant to be another memorial of admonishment for society, but a Friedensmal, a "going into peace"-Memorial for the human being, that would show the way to healing the trauma of Germany's recent past.
+It was not meant to be another memorial of admonishment for society, but a Friedensmal, a "going into peace"-Memorial for the human being, dedicated to life and to show the way of a healing of the trauma of the recent German past.
 This is a prerequisite for mastering the future.

 In 2001, the Friedensmal Wendepunkt Association was founded to support the project.
 After the realization of the plan in Berlin and Fulda failed due to a lack of interest or oversized fears, a suitable plot of land for the monument was finally purchased in Bensheim-Hochstädten in southern Hesse.
 It took 9 years from the political preliminary work and the planning of the project to the application for a building permit.
 During this time, a sufficient amount of private donations could be collected.
 In January 2010, the building permit was finally granted and construction work could begin.

 The construction time was 5 years, as numerous difficulties had to be overcome, mainly due to the private nature of the project.
 Finally, on September 27, 2015, the Jerusalem Peace Memorial was inaugurated in Germany with a school class from the Bensheim Goethe Gymnasium and a class from its partner school in Haifa, Israel.
 The patron was Mrs Batsheva Dagan from Israel. - The Jerusalem Peace Memorial was realized purely through civic engagement and with the own funds.
 Let art be free!
 This should also be an encouragement for people to live their freedom and bring their good dreams to life.